Bam6561/AethelDataPackS3.5/README.md

 **Realm of Aethel**

-Realm of Aethel is a Discord community primarily revolving around playing Minecraft together, but we also play other games and host frequent server events.
+Realm of Aethel is a Discord community that mainly focuses on playing Minecraft together, but we also play other games and frequently host server events.

 Want to join the community?
 [Click here!](https://discord.gg/FzeC4aC6Tg)